 How Wald.ai handles this safely

-Wald adds a governance layer to AI usage, helping organizations monitor and control how sensitive data like Biometric Data is shared.
+Wald adds a governance layer to AI usage, helping organizations monitor and control how sensitive data like Customer Data is shared.

 AI DLP

-Identifies Biometric Data in context and enables teams to:
+Identifies Customer Data in context and enables teams to:

 - Observe AI usage